All Episodes

 So, you know, he takes over from Batista.

-First thing he does is no, there's no elections.
+First thing he does is, no, there's no elections.

-I mean, and that's that's the stuff that they do, you know, they rewrite constitutions, it's all false promises, and that's how they rally people behind them and and get to power.
+And that's how they rally people behind them and get to power.

-Now, with that being said, I truly feel sorry for the people of the 20th century, you know, especially in the Soviet Union where they had no idea what this new concept was.
+Now, with that being said, I truly feel sorry for the people of the 20th century, you know, especially in the Soviet Union, where they had no idea what this new concept was.

-Um, and and again, going back to my original point about how poor here is not poor in North Korea.
+And again, going back to my original point about how poor here is not poor in North Korea.

 Sure.

-So, how are we supposed to know what the real cause of the problem is?
+So how are we supposed to know what the real cause of the problem is?

-And so they create this fear because they're not specific or they manipulate statistics in order to sort of plug a narrative, they create this fear, and then the people respond based on emotion rather than reason.
+In order to sort of plug a narrative, they create this fear and then the people respond based on emotion rather than reason.

 And that's a way to control people is divide, divide and conquer.